smfoote/federalist-papers-project/content/blog/5-the-same-subject-continued copy/index.md

 description: "Without the strength of the Union, we will fight constantly among ourselves."
 ---

 This is the last one, then I'm moving on to a new subject.
-I swear!.
+I swear!

 In 1706, Queen Anne wrote a letter as England and Scotland were first uniting.
 We can learn a lot from it, but 1706 was a long time ago, so I will paraphrase so the lessons can be more easily